La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Working on:
-- Debugging Stock Price Forecast
+- Debugging Stock Price Forecast - Fixing its visual issues and touching up any technical additions then will integrate it into main App
-- After ARIMA-BSTS is complete, begin BMA implementation, then returning to attempting LSTM
 - DCC with 2+ Assests